What are the fees?

 How can I pay my fees?

-Most clients prefer to use their credit card to cover the fees.
-However you may also pay cash if you prefer.
+Most clients prefer to use their debit or credit card to cover the fees.
+However you may also pay cash or do an EFT if you prefer.

 Will I qualify for a Medicare rebate?